grpc/proposal/A47-xds-federation.md

 - xDS redirects.
 We do not currently have a use-case for which this is required in gRPC.
 - Support for dynamic parameters.
-This will be necessary in the not-too-distance future, but it will be covered in a separate design.
+This will be necessary in the not-too-distant future, but it will be covered in a separate design.

 ### Related Proposals:
 * [gRFC A27: xDS-Based Global Load Balancing][A27]